royalapplications/docs/src/r2023/scripting/objects/connections/royalsshconnection.md

 ### SSHDetachedCertificate
 Type: `string`, Default Value: `Empty String`
 Certificate to use with the private key.
+### SSHDetachedCertificateMac
+Type: `string`, Default Value: `Empty String`
+Certificate to use with the private key on macOS.
 ## Display Options
 ### AutoAdjustTerminalSize
 Type: `bool`, Default Value: `true`